*SPOILER ALERT! *

 need to do now is free your spirits and reunite the two.”

-Eena, you will not come after us.
-I forbid it.”
-The imposing authority in his voice
+will not come after us, I forbid it.
+The gem is no longer in Harrowbeth.
+I

 “Yes,